Audit Practice Tools and Aids

 This section includes a compilation of Web sites useful to auditors performing governmental audits.

-Tips for Getting Through a Quality Control Review (a Non-Authoritative Practice Aid): Office of Management and Budget requires that cognizant federal agencies for audit (as defined in Circular A-133) shall conduct or obtain quality control reviews of selected single audits.
-Quality control reviews (QCRs) typically involve an examination of the auditor’s work by a federal Office of Inspector General (OIG).
+Tips for Getting Through a Quality Control Review (a Non-Authoritative Practice Aid): Quality control reviews (QCRs) typically involve an examination of the auditor’s work by a federal Office of Inspector General (OIG).
 Because of the prevalence of QCRs in the current governmental audit environment, the GAQC Executive Committee is providing member firms with tips on navigating through the QCR process.

-The Council of the Inspectors General on Integrity and Efficiency (CIGIE) updated two guides in 2015 for AICPA clarity auditing standards and the 2011 Government Auditing Standards.
-These guides are used by federal agencies when reviewing single audits.
-They are as follows: Guide for Quality Control Reviews of OMB Circular A-133 Audits (PDF or Word), and Guide for Desk Reviews of OMB Circular A-133 Audit Reports (PDF or Word).
-Guides have not been updated for and are not to be used by the federal agencies for the review of single audits performed under Uniform Guidance Subpart F. Your firm should consider using these guides as part of your Inspection and Quality Control Programs.
-Taking this step may help you improve the quality of your governmental audit and attestation engagements.
+The Council of the Inspectors General on Integrity and Efficiency (CIGIE) updated two guides in 2016 to reflect the requirements of the Uniform Guidance.
+These guides are used by federal agencies when reviewing single audits and are as follows: Guide for Quality Control Reviews of Single Audits (PDF or Word), and Guide for Desk Reviews of Single Audit Reports (PDF or Word).
+Your firm should consider using these guides as part of your Inspection and Quality Control Programs.
+Taking this step may help you improve the quality of your governmental audit engagements.

 Peer Review Checklists: The AICPA also issues various not-for-profit and governmental related peer review checklists that are available for your use to help improve audit quality.

-The Audit Committee Toolkit: Government Organizations and the Audit Committee Toolkit: Not-for-Profit Organizations were developed to help audit committees at all levels of government and not-for-profit organizations discharge their responsibilities appropriately and effectively.
-While intended for audit committees of governmental and not-for-profit organizations and management of those organizations, auditors may find the Toolkits useful in discussing governance issues with their clients.
-The AICPA Audit Committee Effectiveness Center contains additional an additional Toolkit for Corporations.
+The Audit Committee Toolkit: Not-for-Profit Organizations was developed to help audit committees at all levels of not-for-profit organizations discharge their responsibilities appropriately and effectively.
+While intended for audit committees of not-for-profit organizations and management of those organizations, auditors may find the Toolkits useful in discussing governance issues with their clients.
+The AICPA Audit Committee Effectiveness Center contains an additional Toolkit for Corporations.